aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Stepping back to see the big picture, when an input enters the first layer of the network each of the neurons produces an output, which is fed into the next layer, which in turn produces outputs which go into the next layer, etc...
 Until the output layer is reached.
 The input layer may consist of, for example, the values of the pixels of a greyscale image containing handwritten digits that has to be classified; and the 10 outputs, for instance, may represent the probability that the image represents either one of the 10 digits (from 0 to 9).

 Training a neural network consists in finding the "optimal" weights and biases which minimize the prediction error of the network for a particular training set, the error computed as a "cost function".
 This usually involves approximating the derivative of the cost function through the use of numerical and stochastic methods, because the exact solution would be too computationally demanding to evaluate.

-=== Sub-Symbolic: pros and cons

-The advantages of the sub-symbolic approach are: an increased robustness to noisy and/or missing data; the ease of scaling up and handling large amounts of data; the better suitability for perceptual problems (such as face recognition) where it can be pretty hard to describe rules in any formal or natural language for lack of relevant explicit knowledge; less human intervention, because the machine can learn autonomously from the data; and good execution speeds (once the model is trained).
-Sub-symbolic approaches are typically used for tasks such as: data clustering, pattern classification, and recognition of speech and text @smith2006history.

-The disadvantages of the sub-symbolic approach include: a lack of interpretability (often resulting in a black-box system); a relatively high dependence on training data; and the fact that such models typically require large amounts of computational resources and large amounts of data to train initially.

-=== Symbolic: pros and cons

-The advantages of the symbolic approach have traditionally been: the ease of implementing explainable reasoning, with intermediate steps; rule modularity, or the discreteness and independence of rules from each other; and the applicability to abstract problems such as theorem proving.

-The disadvantages of the symbolic approach are: the adversity to noisy datasets; and the fact that rules are (usually) hand-crafted and hard-coded into the system, which also makes them hard to maintain.

 === Points in common